The Theatre School > Conservatory > Certificate Programs > Intimacy Professionals for Theatre & Cinema Certification

 Intimacy Professionals for Theatre & Cinema Certification

-The graduate-level curriculum is designed to equip professionals with the skills necessary to foster safe, inclusive, and respectful environments on set and stage.
-Courses will include tools for best practices in onset-based rehearsals, impactful and repeatable choreographic techniques, text analysis, collaboration, self-reflection on implicit bias and power dynamics, social awareness, cultural competency, effective communication, bystander intervention and de-escalation, mental health first aid, and more.
+The curriculum is designed to equip participants with the skills necessary to foster safe, inclusive, and respectful environments on set and stage.
+Courses will include tools for best practices in rehearsals, impactful and repeatable choreographic techniques, text analysis, collaboration, self-reflection on implicit bias and power dynamics, social awareness, cultural competency, effective communication, bystander intervention and de-escalation, mental health first aid, and more

 Actors on stage presenting a scene of physical intimacy.